 - From your Code Climate Dashboard, within the organization you want to add the repository to, navigate to the URI text box.

 Tip: In most cases, you can get to this text box by clicking Add Repo, then clicking Manually add a Git repo by URL.
 That said, in other cases, the click-by-click process may differ.
 While navigating, you may be prompted to enter an organization name.

 - Enter the repository's URI.

 - Optional: If you don't want the branch named master set as the default branch, click Change and enter a different branch name.

 - Click the "copy to clipboard" icon to copy your new public SSH key to your clipboard.

-- Back in Bitbucket, click Settings, then select Deployment Keys.
+- Back in Bitbucket, click Settings, then select Access Keys.

 - Click Add Key.